Canon T4i vs XS

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T4i and Canon EOS Rebel XS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T4i and the XS have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the XS have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T4i and XS can be found, respectively, in the Canon T4i Manual (free pdf) or the online Canon XS Manual.

 So how do things add up?
 Which of the two cameras – the Canon T4i or the Canon XS – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.